tim-roberts1/tva/website/versioned_docs/version-0.3.1-beta/development/getting-started/migration.md

 ### Migrate slowly

 At the end of the day, all migration is tech-debt.
-Don't overwhelm yourself or your team by approaching a mass migration unless you have too.
+Don't overwhelm yourself or your team by approaching a mass migration unless you have to.

-**We recommend creating a new branch and if possible, slowly migrate each component when you are able to make time** without forcing a frankenstiened Classic/v2 experience which will just cause more issues.
+**We recommend creating a new branch and if possible, slowly migrate each component when you are able to make time** without forcing a Frankensteined Classic/v2 experience which will just cause more issues.

-For example, here is a possible work-flow within a real world scenario:
+For example, here is a possible workflow within a real world scenario:

 #### Sprint 1